 The Gold Award winners from each Livingstone school won an exciting visit to the Zambezi Elephant Trails sponsored by Safari Par Excellence.
-Timid at first, the children were soon laughting, smiling, feeding and get up close and personal with this friendly giants.
+Timid at first, the children were soon laughing, smiling, feeding and getting up close and personal with these friendly giants.

 All the artwork created by Livingstone children in the Exhibition has gone across to Scotland for distribution amongst Scottish schools and some will be displayed in an electronic virtual exhibition to go round all participating schools in Scotland.